NatBat92/disney-villains/README.md

 ## Scope

-To acheive the goals i had set out for this website I included the following features:
+To acheive the goals I had set out for this website I included the following features:

 * Header with page Logo.
 * Large image to show which villains will be featured.